IanRFerguson/IanRFerguson.github.io/about.markdown

 permalink: /research/
 ---
 <div class="project-header">
-  <p>I am currently a full-time researcher and administrator in the <a href="http://ssnl.stanford.edu/" target=_blank><b>Stanford Social Neuroscience Lab</b></a>.</p>
+  <p>I am currently a full-time researcher and administrator in the <a href="http://ssnl.stanford.edu/" target=_blank><b>Stanford Social Neuroscience Lab</b></a>, under the direction of Dr. Jamil Zaki.</p>

   <p>My research interests span social psychology, political science, and cognitive neuroscience.
-Broadly, I'm interested in exploring the neural and attitudinal correlates of political partisansip, as well as designing interventions to reduce polarization.</p>
+Broadly, I'm interested in exploring the neural and attitudinal correlates of political partisanship, as well as designing interventions to reduce polarization.</p>

-  <p>Among my principal interests is assessing the degree to which political polarization influences our interactions with members of the opposite party.
-Analyzing the downstream effects of polarization and their covariates has certainly never been more relevant to our understanding of intergroup relations.
-For a primer on my research, see my <a href="https://drive.google.com/file/d/1L7G3iU2ldK4k4XYQ6jvOPC88zT1LMdg6/view?usp=sharing" target=_blank><b>Master's thesis</b></a>.</p>
+  <p>Specifically, I am motivated to identify the affective components that drive polarization at a personal level - for example, moral framing and syntax when structuring appeals.
+My work employs an array of methodological approaches, ranging from natural language processing and web scraping to more traditional experimental designs.
+For a primer on my research, see my <a href="https://drive.google.com/file/d/1L7G3iU2ldK4k4XYQ6jvOPC88zT1LMdg6/view?usp=sharing" target=_blank><b>Master's thesis</b></a>, developed at NYU under the guidance of <a href="http://www.jonbfreeman.com" target=_blank><b>Dr. Jon Freeman</b></a> and <a href="https://dongwonoh.com" target=_blank><b>Dr. DongWon Oh</b></a>.</p>
 </div>